michaelbarton/jupyer-pytest-api-examples/src/pytest_api_examples.md

 ## Parameterising fixtures

-If you find yourself using the same `pytest.mark.parametrize` multiple times in your tests, this can be refactored into a fixture using `pytest.fixture(params=...)`
+If you find yourself using the same `pytest.mark.parametrize` arguments multiple times in your tests, this can be refactored into a fixture using `pytest.fixture(params=...)`

 ```python